 Experienced Representation in a Wide Range of Collection Matters

 When you are confronted with a tax controversy, either by state or federal officials, you should know that these problems will not go away on their own.
 However, every tax problem has a solution.
-The legal team at Frost & Associates can help safeguard your interests and resolve your issues in a wide range of collection matters, including:
+The legal team at Frost & Associates, LLC can help safeguard your interests and resolve your issues in a wide range of collection matters, including:

 - Installment agreements